kappug/kappug/README.md

 I make Discord Bots for a lot of organizations.
 In my freetime I like to make a personal bot to my liking.

 ### 💵 Support Me
 Want to support me and don't know how?
-You can visit my [idle page](https://kappug.cf/idle), and leave it open on youe browser.
+You can visit my [idle page](https://kappug.cf/idle), and leave it open on your browser.
 I earn a slight amount of money via arc.